hengchu/shadowdp/README.md

 For example, in order to verify `noisymax.c`, simply run `shadowdp noisymax.c`, and ShadowDP will type check and transform the source code, then invoke CPA-Checker to verify the transformed code.
 Argument `-c <dir> / --checker <dir>` can be used to specify the folder of pre-compiled CPA-Checker, by default it uses `./cpachecker` (You don't have to use it if followed the instructions).

-All the case-studied algorithms are implemented in plain C in `examples/` folder with names `noisymax.c` / `svt.c` / `partiasum.c` / `smartsum.c` / `diffsvt.c`.
+All the case-studied algorithms are implemented in plain C in `examples/original` folder with names `noisymax.c` / `sparsevector.c` / `partiasum.c` / `smartsum.c` / `diffsparsevector.c`.

-We also provide a script `scripts/benchmark.py` to verify all programs included in our paper at once, simply run `python ./scripts/benchmark.py ./examples` and the script will type check / transform / verify all provided examples in `examples/` folder.
+### Non-linear rewrite
+Due to the non-linear issues of CPA-Checker (discussed in Section 6.1 of our paper), CPA-Checker cannot directly verify the transformed code of `Difference Sparse Vector` / `Partial Sum` / `Smart Sum`.
+Thus we took 2 different approaches (rewrite assertions and setting epsilon to 1) to work around this issue, discussed in Section 6.1 and 6.2 in our paper.
+All transformed source code including the re-written ones are in `examples/transformed` folder, to verify them all at once, run `python3 ./scripts/check.py ./examples/transformed`.

 ## License